-The Annual General Meeting will be held at the Titon Manufacturing Division premises at Falconer Road, Haverhill, Suffolk, CB9 7XU on 17 February 2010 commencing at 10.00 a.m.
-A Notice convening the Annual General Meeting of the Company for 2010 may be found on page 53 of this document.
+The Annual General Meeting of Titon Holdings Plc ("the Company") will be held at the Titon Manufacturing Division premises at Falconer Road, Haverhill, Suffolk, CB9 7XU on 16 February 2011 commencing at 10.00 a.m.
+A Notice convening the Annual General Meeting of the Company for 2011 may be found on page 62 of this document.

-At the Annual General Meeting shareholders will be asked, as items of special business to give power to the Directors to allot shares, to give power to the Directors to disapply the pre-emption requirements of section 561 of the Companies Act 2006, to give power to the Directors to make market purchases of ordinary shares in the capital of the Company, subject to certain conditions, to approve the Directors' Remuneration Report and to approve certain matters connected with share schemes.
+At the Annual General Meeting shareholders will be asked, as items of special business to give power to the Directors to allot shares, to give power to the Directors to disapply the pre-emption requirements of section 561 of the Companies Act 2006, to give power to the Directors to make market purchases of ordinary shares in the capital of the Company, subject to certain conditions, to approve the Directors' Remuneration Report.
 The Notice also sets out details of the ordinary business to be conducted at the Annual General Meeting.
-Set out below in an explanation of the effect and purpose of the resolutions proposed.
+Set out below is an explanation of the effect and purpose of the resolutions proposed.